counterfactual/monorepo/contracts/README.md

 }
 ```

 In addition, an app in a DISPUTE state has a `finalizesAt` field representing the block height before which a responding `progressDispute` call must be made.
-Hence, the functions in `StateChannel.sol` distinguish between four logical states: `ON`, `DISPUTE`, `DISPUTE-TIMED-OUT` and `OFF`.
+Hence, the functions in `AppInstance.sol` distinguish between four logical states: `ON`, `DISPUTE`, `DISPUTE-TIMED-OUT` and `OFF`.

 The first two logical statuses (`ON`, `DISPUTE`) are also called “channel on”, and the other two (`DISPUTE-TIMED-OUT`, `OFF`) are called “channel off”.